salrashid123/opa_external_groups/README.md

 - `A) Global Redis server`

-You can either run a commond `Redis` Server which can hold (with a TTL) the various groups a user is a member of.
+You can either run a common `Redis` Server which can hold (with a TTL) the various groups a user is a member of.

 This cache is filled in at runtime so when a user's jwt is first presented, the groups server will lookup the user's groups and save it into Redis with an auto-expiring TTL.